CMU-cabot/cabot/README.md

   ```
 - Others
   ```
-  ## the following will be managed by docker-compose files
+  ## The following will be managed by docker-compose files
   ## be careful to set these variables in your .env file
   ##
   CABOT_GAZEBO             # 1: gazebo 0: real robot